SAP-samples/teched2024-XP280/exercises/ex2/README.md

         description = "The subaccount name."
         default     = "TechEd2024-experiments"
       }

+      variable "region" {
+        type        = string
+        description = "The region where the subaccount shall be created in." default     = "us10"
+      }
       ```

       It is best practice to provided a meaningful description for the variables.
 As you can see we also provided default values for the variables.
 Feel free to change them to your liking.
 Safe your changes once you are finished.